-aviation experience and has been with the Company since its inception in August 2002.
-He has operated the Saab 340 as a First Officer and Captain for over 14 years for both Hazelton Airlines and Regional Express.
-Prior to his role as GM Flight Operations (GMFO) and Chief Pilot.
-Paul served in various roles within the Training and Checking department along with being the Adelaide Flight Operations Manager, Flight Standards Manager and the Training & Checking Manager / Deputy Chief Pilot.
-He holds a number of Civil Aviation Safety Authority (CASA) delegations.
-As GMFO he is responsible for all facets of the Company's flight operations and all operational matters affecting the safety of flight operations.
+David holds dual roles within the Paul has over 27 years of aviation company as both the National experience and has been with Airports Manager for Rex and the Company since its inception with the company since its inception the Chief Operating Officer for in August 2002.
+He has operated Air Link.
+David has held previous the Saab 340 as a First Officer senior roles in a management and Captain for over 14 years for and operational capacity at each both Hazelton Airlines and Regional of Rex's major airports including Express.
+Prior to his role as GM Adelaide, Sydney, Brisbane and Flight Operations (GMFO) and Chief Melbourne since joining the Pilot, Paul served in various roles company in April 2006.
+Prior within the Training and Checking to commencing employment department along with being with Rex, David worked as a the Adelaide Flight Operations his family's business at Mount Manager and the Training & Gambier airport where his father Checking Manager / Deputy is the company's longest standing Chief Pilot.
+He holds a number contracted ground handling agent, of Civil Aviation Safety Authority having been contracted by Rex/ (CASA) delegations.
+As GMFO he Kendell since 1982 to provide is responsible for all facets of the ground handling services.
+David Company's flight operations and graduated from the University of all operational matters affecting the